 Jessica Pahl’s practice focuses on complex civil litigation and government investigations.
 She represents corporations, professional firms, and individuals in federal and state courts throughout the country, at both the trial and appellate levels, in arbitration proceedings, and before government agencies.
 Jessica has first-chair trial experience in bench and jury trials, has represented a major financial institution in an arbitration merits hearing, and has argued multiple dispositive motions in state and federal courts.

 Jessica has significant experience in accountant liability defense, including the representation of an accounting firm in multiple matters arising out of the multi-billion dollar Petters Ponzi scheme.
-In addition, she has represented clients in a number of other substantive areas, including legal malpractice, securities litigation and SEC enforcement matters, qui tam lawsuits and related DOJ investigations under the False Claims Act, government contracting, pharmaceutical and life sciences, trade secrets, partnership and shareholder disputes, banking and financial services, and commercial contract disputes.
+In addition, she has represented clients in a number of other substantive areas, including pharmaceutical and life sciences, legal malpractice, securities litigation and SEC enforcement matters, qui tam lawsuits and related DOJ investigations under the False Claims Act, government contracting, trade secret litigation, partnership and shareholder disputes, banking and financial services, and commercial contract disputes.
 Jessica also has dedicated substantial time to pro bono matters involving asylum proceedings and landlord-tenant disputes, and her work on one of those matters was featured in the Washington Lawyer.

 Jessica was selected as a “Rising Star” in the 2015 through 2019 Washington, D.C. editions of Super Lawyers.